Hasan al-Basri: Life

 Hasan was born in Medina in 642 CE.
 His mother, Khayra, is said to have been a maidservant of one of Muhammad's wives, Umm Salama (d.
 683), while his father, Peroz, was a Persian slave who originally hailed from southern Iraq.
 According to tradition, Hasan grew up in Medina for the vast portion of his early life, prior to his family's move to Basra after the Battle of Siffin.
-According to some scholars, it is "primarily this association with Medina and his acquaintance there with many of the notable Companions and wives of Muḥammad that elevated [Hasan's] importance as an authoritative figure in Muslim religious and historical genealogy."
+According to some scholars, it is "primarily this association with Medina and his acquaintance there with many of the notable Companions and wives of Muhammad that elevated [Hasan's] importance as an authoritative figure in Muslim religious and historical genealogy."

 The various extant biographies relate that Hasan was once nursed by Umm Salama, and that his mother took him after his birth to the caliph Umar (d.
 644), who is related to have blessed him with the prayer: "O God!
 Please do make him wise in the faith and beloved to all people."
 As he grew, Hasan began to be widely admired for his uncompromising faithfulness to the example of Muhammad.
 The various early sources on Hasan's life relate that he frequently studied at the feet of the fourth caliph in Islam, Imam Ali (d.
 661), during this period, who is said to have taught Hasan while the latter was still "an adolescent."
 As there is evidence that the metaphysical idea of the abdal – forty major saints whose number, according to traditional mystical belief, is believed to remain constant till the Day of Judgment, with each group of forty being replaced by another upon their earthly death – was prevalent at the time, there are traditions which relate that some of Hasan's contemporaries did indeed identify him as one of the abdal of that period.